johnbyrne727rit/gallery-gateway/backend/README.md

 You'll need [Node](https://nodejs.org/en/download/) >= 8.x and [npm](https://docs.npmjs.com/cli/npm) to be installed.

-*Note: The build does not currently work with Node >= 12.x due to an issue with the sequelize package*
+*Note: The build does not currently work with Node >= 12.x due to an issue with the sequelize package. the most recent iteration was developed using Node version 10*

 You'll need to be running [MySQL](https://www.mysql.com/downloads/) and [SimpleSAMLphp](https://simplesamlphp.org/).
 In development, our preferred method is to run them using [Docker](https://docs.docker.com/install/).